 I watched Flashback Rey and thought: “That kid’s old enough to remember who her parents are.”
 When Rey told BB-8 her parents would be back, “one day”, you can tell from Daisy’s delivery that Rey was in denial.
 As Maz said: she already knew the truth.

-So going into VIII, I was quietly confident who her parents weren’t.
-The thing is, there were people who believed Palpatine wasn’t Darth Sidious right up until Revenge of the Sith, so of course some fans were capable of insisting Rey was either Kylo’s twin, or Luke’s child with an unknown woman – perhaps Obi-Wan’s daughter!
+But hey, there were people who thought Palpatine wasn’t Darth Sidious right up until Revenge of the Sith.
+This time around, fans insisted Rey was either Kylo’s twin (despite the age gap), or Luke’s child with an unknown woman – perhaps Obi-Wan’s daughter!